 At TID we believe in continually improving our products and services so that you can focus on the fun.
-In recent years, we’ve received feedback from our travellers and staff that understanding the policies around pre-existing medical conditions is difficult, so we’ve simplified it.
+In recent years, we’ve received feedback from our travellers and staff that understanding the policies around existing medical conditions is difficult, so we’ve simplified it.

-If you have an existing medical condition at the time you buy your policy, the cover described below is further detailed in the policy wording and applies to claims arising from that medical condition.
-If your condition is not included as automatically covered with TID you will not be covered for any claim arising from that condition, so please read the policy wording carefully.
+If you have an existing medical condition at the time you buy your policy, the cover described below is further detailed in the PDS and applies to claims arising from that medical condition.
+If your condition is not included as automatically covered with TID you will not be covered for any claim arising from that condition, so please read the PDS carefully.

 What is an existing medical condition?